selinajcheng/Research/progress.md

 I'm keeping track of tasks here.
 See the archive/progress section for a play-by-play of what I've done so far.

 ## Now (check this everyday)
-- [ ] Resolving oversight that makes multiview task experiment results invalid
+- [ ] Make figures for new results
-    - [ ] Change the image pairing logic for the experiments so that only valid map/object-scene questions are given
-    - [ ] Recompute results
+- [ ] Analyze/think about results
-        - [ ] Gemini (dynamic thinking)
-        - [ ] Gemini (max budget thinking)
-        - [ ] InternLM
 - [ ] Create a Vercel app for LIL lab and family to try out the task
     - We'll get Yoav, Zoe, Anne, Yair, Nathan, Giovanni, YiLun, 4 family, and maybe Nico, Eduardo, Fardin, Aravah, and Sadi (but not me lol)
     - And we'll send it to Eunice